Al-Shiam-Nabil/tree-nest/README.md

 # Assignment-9

-**Project Name :** ToyTopia Store
+**Project Name :**

-**Purpose :** Online marketplace for kids' toys, encouraging families to discover and support local toy sellers..
-Users can log in, browse toys, view detailed info, and leave feedback or ratings for toys they want to buy for their kids.
+**Purpose :** GreenNest is an elegant single-page web application built for plant lovers who want to nurture and decorate their homes with healthy indoor plants.
+The platform allows users to explore plant care guides, buy plants, and book expert consultations — ensuring a greener and healthier living space during any season.

-**Live URL :** toytopia-store-bd.netlify.app
+**Live URL :**

 **Key Features :**

 - Secure Authentication system for log in and register
-- browse toys
 - view detailed info
 - Success/Error message show